PULLMAN – Welcome to the Pac-12 Connor Halliday.

 In between Halliday hit outs, drags, fades, even one strange-looking push pass to Rickey Galvin en route to a WSU freshman record 494 yards passing and four touchdowns, completing 27 of 36 throws.

-“Sometimes certain people give you more confidence the way they play,” Wulff said.
+“Sometimes certain people give you more confidence the way they play,” Wulff continued.
 “And I think Connor gave that (to us) tonight with some early throws.”

 “He did a phenomenal job tonight,” Wilson said of Halliday, the former Ferris High star.
 “He was reading pockets and making the right throws.
 He was poised in the pocket, not shook or anything, and worked throughout the game in making the right calls.”